A Walk Around La Rambla

 Moderniste Raval: Gaudí and Domènech i Montaner

-From the medieval Hospital, walk back along the Carrer Hospital to Plaça de Sant Agustí, with the rough unfinished façade of the Sant Agustí church looming overhead.
-Cut through Carrer de l’Arc de Sant Agustí to the Hotel Espanya, a Moderniste masterpiece by architect Lluís Domènech i Montaner.
-The mermaid murals and the marble fireplace are highlights.
-Cut from Carrer Sant Pau through the Liceu opera house shop, filled with musical gifts.
-Back out on the Rambla, the first street to the right is Carrer Nou de la Rambla, with Antoni Gaudí's Palau Güell just 50 yards down the street.
-The neoclassical Plaça Reial is directly across the Rambla from Carrer Nou de la Rambla.
+From the Hospital, walk back along Carrer Hospital to Plaça de Sant Agustí, and cut through Carrer de l’Arc de Sant Agustí to the Hotel Espanya, a Moderniste masterpiece by architect Lluís Domènech i Montaner.
+The mermaid murals in the dining room and the marble fireplace in the bar are highlights.
+From here, Carrer Sant Pau brings you to the Liceu —Barcelona’s magnificent opera house.

 An alternative detour off Rambla des Ocells also brings you to this point.
 (Why not do both?)
 Turn left on Carrer de Portaferrissa, and take the second right, down Carrer Petritxol (art galleries and to-die-for chocolate shops) into the square in front of Santa Maria del Pi, and admire this 14th-century masterpiece.
 Then return to La Rambla via Carrer Cardenal Casañas, which brings you out just in front of the Lieau.
 Farther down, the first street to the right is Carrer Nou de la Rambla; Gaudí’s Palau Güell is 50 yards down the street.
 Directly across the Rambla here is the entrance to the neoclassical Plaça Reial.